Baneheia murders: Witness alibis

-Kristiansen's mother testified during the trial that she saw her son arriving and walking in the backyard on the evening of the murders, and as such could not have been at the murder-site.
+Kristiansen's mother testified during the trial that she saw her son arriving and walking in the backyard on the evening of the murders, and that therefore he could not have been at the murder-site.

 This statement also matched the measurements in the telecommunication reports since the cell site connected to Kristiansen's phone was close to his home, a fact Kristiansen's mother couldn't have known about since the cell phone alibi wasn't discovered until the trial was almost over.

-A Scandinavian airlines pilot who had some spare time in Kristiansand before next flight, saw a man together with two girls between 19.40 and 19.45 in Baneheia.
+A Scandinavian airlines pilot who had some spare time in Kristiansand before his next flight saw a man together with two girls between 19:40 and 19:45 in Baneheia.
 The pilot only watched them from a distance, but he saw enough to describe the color of their clothes, which matched the color of the clothes of Andersen and the victims.
 Despite extensive public outreach for everyone who was in the area to contact the police, there were no other reports of a grown up person with two children.
 The pilot was not called to witness for the court.

-The observation of the pilot skewed the time of the murders to happen between 20.00 and 20.30 instead of happening between 19.00 and 20.00.
-Observations made by 5 other witnesses who heard or saw relevant activity in the area, indicated too that the time of the murders happened between 20.00 and 20.30.
-At this time, Viggo Kristiansen not only sent and received text messages on his phone, which was the case of the official time of the murders, at this time Viggo Kristiansen talked calmly to a friend on the telephone.
-None of these 5 witnesses were called to witness for the court either.
+The observation of the pilot skewed the time period of highest probability of the murders from between 19:00 and 20:00 to between 20:00 and 20:30.
+Observations made by five other witnesses who heard or saw relevant activity in the area indeed agree with the time of the murders being between 20:00 and 20:30.
+During this span of time, Viggo Kristiansen used his mobile phone not only to send and receive text messages, but also to calmly speak with a friend.
+None of these five witnesses were called to court as witnesses either.

 Two perpetrators

 A suspect profile report from the National Criminal Investigation Service in Norway (Kripos) suggested that there might be only one perpetrator since both victims were killed in a similar way.
 In the interrogations with the police, Andersen had described in detail how the girls were killed, a method he had learned by watching a special type of documentary called "Reality TV", but he was only sentenced for killing one of the victims while Kristiansen was sentenced for killing both.
-The suspect profile report was neither presented for the court, nor for the lawyers.
-It was not known for the public until 2010 when Kristiansen's lawyer Sigurd J. Klomsæt got hold of it by appearing personally at Kripos after several failed written requests.
+The suspect profile report was presented neither for the court nor for the lawyers, and was unknown by the public until 2010 when Kristiansen's lawyer Sigurd J. Klomsæt finally got hold of it by appearing personally at Kripos after several failed written requests.
 FBI expert Gregg McCrary agreed with the conclusion of the report.

 In addition, the defence has pointed out the extreme rareness of two perpetrators in such a case.
 In fact there had never been a record of two adult perpetrators where children have been murdered, neither in Europe nor the United States, and an American survey from 2008 said that only 2% of all types of murder cases had more than one perpetrator.